According to AIOSEO SEO Statistics, 2024, recent research reveals that a staggering 94.74% of keywords get fewer than 10 searches per month.

 This highlights a major challenge for marketers—most keywords attract little to no traffic.
 But it also opens up a hidden opportunity: with the right Keyword Research Checklist, you can uncover low-volume gems that competitors ignore.

-If you’ve been struggling to analyze Competitor Keywords that actually bring targeted traffic, this checklist is designed to simplify the process and transform the way you approach SEO.
+If you’ve been struggling to analyze Competitor Keywords that actually bring targeted traffic, this checklist is designed to simplify the process and transform the way you approach SEO within a structured technical SEO audit framework.

-Backed by proven SEO methodologies and the latest insights from industry leaders, I’ve broken down keyword research into clear, actionable steps that work in today’s search environment.
+Backed by proven SEO methodologies and strong on-page SEO fundamentals, I’ve broken down keyword research into clear, actionable steps that work in today’s search environment.

 What Are Keywords and Why Do They Matter?